Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models: Experimental Settings

 To quantify the effectiveness of the backdoor attack, we use the attack success rate (ASR) as the evaluation metric.
 We consider two cases for the measurement.
 If the attack target mask is all-zero, we count the ratio of video frames whose predictions are also all-zero:

-If the attack target is non-zero, we average the overlap with the target over video frames and normalize by the total number of frames:
+If the attack target is non-zero, we average the overlap between the prediction and the target mask over video frames:

-Overall, ASR measures performance in two target-specific cases: for an all-zero target, it is the fraction of video frames predicted as all zero; for a non-zero target, it is the sequence-averaged mIoU between predictions and the target masks, respectively.
+where \(T_i\) denotes the attack target mask for the \(i\)-th frame.
+Overall, ASR measures target-specific attack success: for an all-zero target, it is the share of frames predicted as all zero; for a non-zero target, the sequence-averaged IoU between predictions and the target masks.